Friday, May 26, 2023

 Lucy has the right idea here!

 The next day Kate and I took a stroll up to Hampstead Heath.
-Known as "The Lungs of London" it is a large park in forest in the outlying area just a mile or two from where we were staying.
+Known as "The Lungs of London" it is a large forested park in the outlying area, just a mile or two from where we were staying.

 Like everywhere here, its super dog friendly and even has swimming lakes for people and pups.